Accountable Plan

 Accountable Plan Reimbursements

 The most elegant way, and the way we and the IRS prefer, is that you write a check or a do a transfer from your business checking account to your personal checking account in the amount of the reimbursement.
 Think of you and your business as separate entities, since they truly are.
-And if you worked for another business that you did not own, the business would write you a check for the amount of expenses you paid personally.
+If you worked for another business that you didn’t own, the business would write you a check for the amount of expenses you covered personally.
 Same thing here.

 Another less elegant way is to re-classify owner or shareholder distributions as employee reimbursements.
 For example, let’s say you took out $20,000 over the quarter as distributions.
 But after completing the Accountable Plan Worksheet and Reimbursement form, the company owed you $5,000.
 We would make an entry to reflect the reimbursement, and your shareholder distributions would be re-classified as a $15,000 distribution and a $5,000 reimbursement.
 The reimbursement becomes a business expense and deduction, and is non-taxable to you.